Listen to an audio file of this tool.

-As a parent, you play an essential role in your child’s success.
-Helping your child to grow healthy friendships is essential.
+As a parent or someone in a parenting role, you play an essential role in your child’s success.
+Helping your 5-year-old child grow healthy friendships is essential.
 Through relationships, your child develops a sense of belonging.
 They come to better understand themselves through their interactions with you, their teachers, and their peers.

 Yet, there are challenges.
 “She’s always staring at me.
 I must look weird.
-Or maybe she just hates me?” you may hear from your nine-year-old.
-You may feel like these comments are suddenly coming out of nowhere.
-In fact, this is a normal, healthy next step in your child’s development.
+Or maybe she just hates me,” your your nine-year-old may express.
+And, you may feel like these comments are suddenly coming out of nowhere.
+In fact, this is a normal, healthy step in your child’s development.

-Learning how to connect with and care about others is core to your child’s development.
+Learning how to connect with and care about others is essential to your child’s development.
 Learning how to support their growing friendships can help you feel more competent in your role as a parent.
-The steps below include specific, practical strategies along with effective conversation starts to prepare you to help your child through the ups and downs of growing healthy friendships.
+The steps below include specific, practical strategies along with effective conversation starters to prepare you to help your child through the ups and downs of growing healthy friendships.

-Today, in the short term, friendships can create:
+Today, in the short term, focusing on creating healthy friendships can create